esmero/archipelago-documentation/README.md

 * [Creating Display Modes](docs/createdisplaymodes.md)
 * [How to Create a Webform as an Input Method for ADO](docs/webformasinput.md)
 * [Debugging PHP in Archipelago](docs/xdebug.md)

-# Code of Conduct
-The Archipelago Commons community is dedicated to providing a welcoming and positive experience for all participants.
-Please review our [Code of Conduct](docs/CODE_OF_CONDUCT.md).

 # Contributing
 Archipelago welcomes and appreciates any type of contribution, from use cases and needs, questions, documentation, devops and configuration and -- of course -- code, fixes, or new features.
 To make the process less painful, we recommend you first to read our documentation and deploy a local instance.
 After that please follow [this set of guidelines](docs/giveortake.md) to help you get started.